RBRPro/RbrPro-Addons/README.md

 # RbrPro-Addons
 Want to develop an addon for the RBRPro manager?
 Welcome to the right place!

 Since version 0.3.0.0 the RBRPro Manager supports Add-Ons.
 An NGP6 Telemetry server has been implemented.
-An Addon can act as a Telemetry client and receive telemetry data from the manager.
+An add-on can act as a Telemetry client and receive telemetry data from the manager.

 In other words the RBRProManager behaves in a way which is very similar to SimHub.
 It receives the NGP telemetry via UDP and can provide the data to its add-ons.
-Add add-on in basically a WPF Control hosted in the Add-Ons tab of the manager.
+An add-on in basically a WPF Control hosted in the Add-Ons tab of the manager.

 A working example is provided.
 It is a complete Add-On with the following features: